-- Any current or recent elected official, officer or employee of a political party, contractor or staff of a state or federal candidate campaign committee, member of a political party central committee, lobbyist, and paid staff or paid contractors to a federal or state office holder. - Any individual who contributed \$2,700 or more to any single candidate in a year within the prior four years. - The spouse, parent, child, sibling, in-law or "cohabitating member" of any of those individuals.
+- Any current or recent: elected official; officer or employee of a political party; contractor or staff of a state or federal candidate campaign committee; member of a political party central committee; lobbyist; and, paid staff or paid contractors to a federal or state office holder. - Any individual who contributed \$2,700 or more to any single candidate in a year within the prior four years. - The spouse, parent, child, sibling, in-law or "cohabitating member" of any of those individuals.

-IP 57, §§ 6(3)(c)(A)-(J).
 In other words, an individual may be disqualified from becoming a commissioner because of the actions or activities of that person's family member or roommate.

+IP 58, §§ 6(3)(c)(A)-(J).

-A review panel of three Administrative Law Judges screens commissioner applicants to create a pool of 150 qualified potential commissioners: 50 Democrats, 50 Republicans and 50 who are neither Democrats nor Republicans.
-IP 57, §§ 6(4), (5).
+A panel of three Administrative Law Judges screens applicants to create a pool of 150 qualified potential commissioners: 50 Democrats, 50 Republicans and 50 who are neither Democrats nor Republicans.
+IP 58, $\S$ 6(4), (5).
 Six commissioners - two Democrats, two Republicans, two neither Democrat nor Republican - would be randomly selected from that pool.
-IP 57, § 6(6).
+IP 58, $\S$ 6(6).
 Those six randomly selected commissioners would then choose the other six commissioners from the qualified applicant pool, again with two being Democrats, two Republicans and two neither Democrats nor Republicans.
-IP 57, § 6(7).4
+IP 58, $\S$ 6(7).

-The new Article IV, Section 7 created by the initiative sets specific criteria the commission must follow for establishing legislative and congressional districts.
-While those criteria are somewhat similar to existing statutory criteria, the initiative adds a requirement that districts must "achieve competitiveness."
-"Competitiveness" is obtusely defined; but the concept appears to be the percentage of elected legislators or congresspeople from any party should correspond to the percentage of the population affiliated with such party.
-IP 57, § 7(4)(d)(B).
-And the criteria imposed by the initiative deemphasize the statutory requirement that districts not divide communities of interest.
-Compare ORS 188.010(1)(d) with IP 57, § 7(4)(a)(D).
+The new Article IV, section 7 created by the initiative sets specific criteria the commission must follow for establishing legislative districts.
+While those criteria are similar to the existing statutory criteria, the initiative adds a requirement that districts must "achieve competitiveness."
+"Competitiveness" is obtusely defined; the concept appears to be the percentage of elected legislators from any party should correspond to the percentage of the population affiliated with such party.
+IP 58, § 7(4)(d)(B).
+And the criteria imposed by the initiative de-emphasize the statutory requirement that districts not divide communities of interest.
+Compare ORS 188.010(1)(d) with IP 58, § 7(4)(a)(D).